signal-noise/index-core/README.md

 Take a look at the data source descriptions for a fuller description of the properties these objects might take: [indicators](#data-indicators) [entities](#data-entities)

-__indexMax__, optional. is the maximum value for the index score (minimum is always 0) by thefault this is 100, other typical values are 1 and 10.
+__indexMax__, optional. is the maximum value for the index score (minimum is always 0) by default this is 100, other typical values are 1 and 10.

+__allowOverwrite__, optional.
+By default this is set to true ensuring that all calculated values _will_ be calculated by the module.
+If set to false, calculated values that are supplied in the `entities` sheet will take precedence.
+Most of the time you don't want to do this but it might be a handy escape hatch.

 ### indexCore.__adjustValue(_entityName:String_, _indicatorID:String_, _value:Number_)__
 A function that allows the user to adjust an entity's indicator score within the index the index is recalculated using the new value.
 The index is recalculated after calling this function.